-Licensing Partnerships
+Licensing Partnerships and Collaborations

 An important part of our business strategy is to leverage the value of our Fc technologies and drug candidates with partnerships and collaborations.
-We have eleven partnerships for the licensing of our XmAb technologies and drug candidates.
+We have twelve partnerships for the licensing of our XmAb technologies and drug candidates.
 These arrangements provide upfront payments, annual licensing fees, potential milestone payments and royalties as our partners advance XmAb technologies and drug candidates through clinical development and commercialize products that gain regulatory approval.
 These payments provide us with multiple revenue streams that help fund development of our product candidates, and the partnerships usually require limited resources or efforts from us.
 Where possible, we structure such transactions to retain long-term value in the drug candidates through profit-split arrangements or retaining U.S. commercial rights.

-In 2020, we entered into licensing transactions with Aimmune and Gilead for which we received total payments of \$9.6 million and \$13.5 million, respectively.
-In 2020, we have also extended our licensing partnership with VirBio whereby VirBio will have non-exclusive access to Xtend Fc technology to extend the half-life of antibodies that VirBio is investigating as potential treatments for patients with COVID-19, the disease caused by the novel coronavirus SARS-CoV-2.
+In 2020, we entered into licensing transactions with Aimmune (now a Nestle company), Gilead, and Omeros for which we received total payments of \$10.4 million, \$13.5 million, and \$5.0 million, respectively.
+In 2020, we have also extended our licensing partnership with Vir whereby Vir will have non-exclusive access to Xtend Fc technology to extend the half-life of antibodies that Vir is investigating as potential treatments for patients with COVID-19, the disease caused by the novel coronavirus SARS-CoV-2.

-In July 2020, we entered into a Collaboration and License Agreement (Atreca Agreement) with Atreca, Inc. (Atreca), to research, develop and commercialize novel CD3 bispecific antibodies as potential therapeutics in oncology.
+In July 2020, we entered into a Collaboration and License Agreement with Atreca, to research, develop and commercialize novel CD3 bispecific antibodies as potential therapeutics in oncology.
 Under the Atreca Agreement, the companies will engage in a three-year research program in which Atreca will provide antibodies against novel tumor targets through its discovery platform from which we will engineer XmAb bispecific antibodies that also bind to the CD3 receptor on T cells.
 Up to two joint programs are eligible to be mutually selected for further development and commercialization, with each partner sharing 50 percent of costs and profits.
 Each company has the option to lead development, regulatory and commercialization activities for one of the joint programs.
-In addition, the agreement allows each partner the option to pursue up to two programs independently, with a mid-to high-single digit percent royalty payable on net sales to the other partner.
+In addition, the agreement allows each partner the option to pursue up to two programs independently, with a mid- to high-single digit percentage royalty payable on net sales to the other partner.